Advice for SEND Parents

 - The school is providing remote learning for all pupils who are not in school.
 If pupils are not in school (even for a day), they should follow their normal school timetable accessing resources as instructed by their teacher.

-- SEND students often benefit from chunking work down into smaller, more manageable pieces.
+- SEND pupils often benefit from chunking work down into smaller, more manageable pieces.

 - Focus on the positive - celebrate what has been achieved